vishal8995/appinventiv/README.md

 ** Test Cases are written using innate Spring Boot dependencies, no external dependencies were used

 ** Dockerisation of the Application is possible, it is not a difficult process yet time consuming.
-    Given my current knowledge about Dockerisation (Docker File & docker-compose.yml) is a promised value.
+    Given my current knowledge about Dockerisation (Docker File & docker-compose.yml), the same is a promised with more time at my disposal.